kitnil/awesome/README.md

 - [arpilisp](https://github.com/marcpaq/arpilisp) - A Lisp interpreter for Raspberry Pi implemented in a single ARM assembly file
 - [mal](https://github.com/kanaka/mal) - mal - Make a Lisp
 - [hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
 Thanks to everyone who contributes to this, make sure to see CONTRIBUTING.md for contribution instructions!
-- [cjdns](https://github.com/cjdelisle/cjdns) - An encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.

 ## AutoHotkey